 Benefits of French immersion

-There are many benefits to learning both of Canada’s official languages (and to language learning in general):
+There are many benefits to learning Canada’s official languages (and to language learning in general):

 - Cognitive benefits

-Based on studies, learning a new language especially between the ages of five and seven improves the working memory.
-This is cognitive system is responsible for tasks such as reading and math.
-Being bilingual also enhances mental flexibility, which leads to the development of critical and creative thinking skills.
-Another study states that speaking more than one language from childhood increases cognitive flexibility later in life.
-This means that bilingual or multilingual people have a better ability to adapt to unfamiliar or unexpected circumstances when they become adults.
+Findings show that learning a new language especially between the ages of five and seven improves the working memory.
+This is the cognitive system that is also responsible for tasks such as reading and math.
+Bilingualism (and multilingualism) enhances mental flexibility as well, leading to the development of critical and creative thinking skills.
+Meanwhile, a separate study found that speaking more than one language from childhood increases cognitive flexibility later in life.
+This means that bilingual and multilingual kids are expected to be better at adapting to unfamiliar or unexpected circumstances when they become adults.
 (2013 Journal of Experimental Child Psychology and 2013 Journal of Neuroscience).

 - Educational and economic benefits

-Being knowledgeable in English and French will allow your child to have more educational opportunities.
-They have the option of attending any of Canada’s post-secondary institutions/universities.
+Being skilled in English and French will expand your kids’ educational opportunities.
+They’ll have the option of attending any of Canada’s post-secondary institutions/universities.
 Bilingual (English/French) individuals also have higher employment rates and earn 10% higher than those who speak English only (Canadian Census 2001).

 - Social benefits

-Having knowledge of French opens up many options for travel, not only within Canada, but to other parts of the world.
-This will expose your child to more cultures and expand his global view.
+Having knowledge of French opens up many options for travel, not only within Canada but to other parts of the world.
+This will expose your kids to more cultures and expand their global view.

-Download Canadian Parents for French (CPF) Manitoba’s pamphlet LIFE in Manitoba (Linking Immigrants to French and English) to get a full appreciation of the history and relevance of Canada’s official language.
+To get a full appreciation of the history and relevance of Canada’s official languages, read the pamphlet LIFE in Manitoba (Linking Immigrants to French and English).
 This will help you make a fully informed decision.

 How can I support my child if I don’t speak French?

-There are many resources for French as a Second Language (FSL) that could help you.
-For other guides, you can download: Supporting students with special education needs in French as a Second Language.
+There are many resources for French as a Second Language (FSL) that can help you.
+Download: Supporting students with special education needs in French as a Second Language.
 A Parent Guide (Nipissing-Parry Sound Catholic School Board) and Working with parents in French Immersion (Manitoba.ca).
 You can also check out several websites that support parents and students of FSL: